vic6/rocket-paper-scissors/README.md

 # Rock, Paper, Scissors!

-## Learning Objectives
-- using Rspec with Rails
-- familiarize yourself with rspec style
-- write code to fix tests
-- write tests to fix code

 ## Summary

 This is a rock, paper, scissors application.
 The user chooses to throw rock, paper, or scissors.
 Then the computer throws a random shape, and we determine a winner.